 Contacts Page.
 Please contact HBPA Officers/Committee Chairs first before contacting the band directors.
 Also feel free to reach out to band parents within your section.

 HBPA is on Facebook (HBPA–Hickory Band Parent Assoc.
 Facebook Page).
 It’s a closed group but open to students and parents – a great resource for information and to ask questions!
 If you have a Facebook account, ask Ms. Cox to add you to the group today!
 We have an open Hickory High School Bands Facebook Page as well!

 What classes are offered?

 There are several band classes offered at HHS.
-You can refer to the “Ensembles” page on this website for more detailed information.
+You can refer to the “Performance Groups” page on this website for more detailed information.

 How do I become a member of Marching Band?

 Each year in the Spring, the Hickory Middle School Band Directors will have a meeting to introduce marching band to rising 9th graders.
 You will receive information at this meeting that will be useful in making your decision to join the marching band.
 A student who is new to HHS can contact one of the band directors (Ms. Cox or Mr. Maskew) for additional information.